Alicia Mousseau: Political career

 In 2020, Mousseau ran for the position of Vice President of the Oglala Sioux Tribe.
 She ran against former Oglala Sioux Tribe President Bryan Brewer and won.
 Her campaign slogan was "Together We Can," to bring members of her community closer to each other.

 In 2022, Mousseau was the incumbent and ran against three other candidates: Javan Tony Ten Fingers, Jackson Ten Fingers, and Mary Felicia.
 She won 1,431 votes, or 63% of the votes.
 She won 16 out of 17 precincts.

 Mousseau seeks to help her community heal from past traumas and to help children in her tribe obtain the best education.
 She signed a resolution of support from a non-profit called Friends of the Children from Portland, Oregon.
 She is passionate about prevention and health equity within her tribe.
 Her efforts also include making sure that the LGBTQ+ community is safe.

 She is part of the Democratic Party in South Dakota.

+In late August 2024, Mousseau was arrested on charges of domestic violence and the sale and possession of alcohol.